Your Sydney HR stack handles leave beautifully and can't tell you if a casual loading was paid right under the award

 How to choose a developer in Sydney

 Hire a team that understands Australian employment law well enough to encode an award correctly, not just a generic HR builder.
 Ask them to explain how a casual loading stacks with a weekend penalty rate, and how they'd handle an award variation.
 A Sydney developer who knows Fair Work, modern awards, and STP will build pay interpretation that protects you from an underpayment case.
-Connect the HR system to a custom ERP (Enterprise Resource Planning) for the finance side, internal tools for ops, and business intelligence dashboards for workforce reporting, from one team, so payroll data is consistent.
+Connect the HR system to a custom ERP (Enterprise Resource Planning) for the finance side, internal tools for ops, and business intelligence (BI) dashboards for workforce reporting, from one team, so payroll data is consistent.

 - Award and EBA interpretation built in, so casual loadings and penalty rates calculate correctly every cycle